marionbarker/loopdocs/docs/gh-actions/gh-first-time.md

 ![steps to delete a given identifier](img/delete-identifiers.svg){width="700"}
 {align="center"}

-If coming here from the *GitHub* Errors page because you enter the wrong `TEAMID` in `Secrets` - return to that page once you've deleted as many identifiers as you can: [Errors: Wrong TEAMID in Secrets](gh-errors.md#wrong-teamid-in-secrets).
+If coming here from the *GitHub* Errors page because you enter the wrong `TEAMID` in `Secrets` - return to that page once you've deleted as many identifiers as you can: [Error: Wrong TEAMID in Secrets](gh-errors.md#error-wrong-teamid-in-secrets).

 If you were just trying to clean up the identifiers, then follow these steps: